OpenSolo/OpenSolo-extras/README.md

  solo-gimbal/controlSUITE/libs/math/IQmath/v15c/include/IQmathLib.h
 ...and other places that reference 'iqmathlib' or similar.

-We believe that we are in compliance with TIs copyright, as their code is only executed on TI hardware.
+We believe that we are in compliance with TI's copyright, as their code is only executed on TI hardware.

 ------------------------------------------